sopra-fs24-group-22/Let-Them-Cook/README.md

 ### Recipe Screen

-Here users can view all recipes that have been created on the platform.
+Here users can view all recipes that have been created on the platform and also give them a 5-star rating.
 They can filter the recipes with various filter such as who created the recipe.
 They can add a recipe to their cookbook, which they can also access from this page.

 ![Recipe Screen](img/recipe.png)